peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 # Update an experiment in the Study_2/Experiment_3/ directory
 .\update_experiment.ps1 -TargetDirectory "output/reports/Study_2/Experiment_3"
 ```
-This calls `experiment_manager.py` with the `--reprocess` flag, which intelligently regenerates only the necessary analysis artifacts and reports.
+This calls `experiment_manager.py` with the `--reprocess` flag.
+This action first regenerates the primary report for each replication and then performs a full re-aggregation, ensuring all summary files are consistent and up-to-date.
 For detailed, real-time logs, add the `-Verbose` switch.

 ### Migrating Old Experiment Data (`migrate_experiment.ps1`)